-Shearman runs four vacation schemes: one in the winter, one at Easter and two in the summer.
+Shearman runs four vacation schemes: one in the winter, two in spring and one in the summer.
 All vac schemes run for two weeks and there's room for up to ten candidates on each.

 Vac schemers spend each week in a different department.
 On top of that, “we try to connect those who express a particular interest in a certain area with relevant people around the office,” says Makey.
 “We might arrange for them to have a coffee with a partner from that department, for example.”